search-icon

 Storage bins can be added to further organise your stock.
 Bins are the smallest available unit of space in a warehouse; they describe the position in the warehouse where the goods are or can be stored.
 For locations designated as shop floors, bins are where the production components are stored prior to use in manufacturing activities.

-Users of the DEAR Warehouse Management System (WMS) app can add pick zones to organise items further, within a location and/or warehouse to streamline picking.
+Users of the Cin7 Core Warehouse Management System (WMS) app can add pick zones to organise items further, within a location and/or warehouse to streamline picking.
 Locations, bins and pick zones also play crucial roles in stocktake.

 Locations can be found in Settings → Reference Books → Stock → Locations & Bins.